-For rooms with classic architecture elements, gray is especially good for highlighting the details.
-Even without an abundance of furniture, the character of this room is defined by the color of the walls and floor and the built in design of the room.Continue to 5 of 25 below.
+For rooms with classic architectural elements, gray is especially good for highlighting the details.
+Even without an abundance of furniture, the character of the room is defined by the color of the walls and floor and the built-in design of the room.Continue to 5 of 25 below.

 05 of 25